Selecting Health Coverage

 There are many plans available to meet your needs and budget; and financial assistance may be available.

-Whether you need health insurance for the first time, or already have health insurance and are comparing your options, the time to get covered and stay covered is now!
+Whether you need health insurance for the first time, or already have health insurance and are comparing your options, it’s important to get covered and stay covered.

 Importance of Insurance